 How the Funds Will Be Used

-By law, the revenue generated by the one-cent tax will be dedicated to:
+By law, the revenue generated by the one-cent tax would be dedicated to:

 - Safety and security improvements, including fire prevention, life safety measures, school resource officers, and mental health services